emmanueltouzery/apidocs.nvim/README.md

 This plugin requires:

-- the telescope.nvim neovim plugin
+- the telescope.nvim neovim plugin (optional, needed for preview and search)
 - the <https://github.com/rkd77/elinks> elinks TUI browser, to convert HTML
 - ripgrep
 - curl